 Ancient Asia Minor, which roughly conforms to modern-day Turkey, featured many influential oracles.
 During the Roman imperial times, Asia Minor saw the heyday of oracular sites in the 2nd and 3rd centuries CE; the sanctuaries of Apollo in Didyma (Didim) and Claros (near Değirmendere) on the Aegean coast were only the most popular ones.
 Many other oracles, ranging from widely known and venerable to local and more mundane ones, existed—certainly more than our fragmentary evidence often suggests.

 We are exceptionally well informed about the genesis and functioning of an oracle in the small town of Abonoteichos (İnebolu) in Paphlagonia on the coast of the Black Sea, which gained considerable popularity in the middle of the 2nd century CE.
-The Assyrian satirist and rhetorician Lucian of Samosata, famous for his mocking tongue-in-cheek style, wrote a polemical pamphlet (Alexander or the False Prophet) about the oracle’s founder and high priest, Alexander of Abonoteichos.
+The Syrian satirist Lucian of Samosata, famous for his mocking tongue-in-cheek style, wrote a polemical pamphlet (Alexander or the False Prophet) about the oracle’s founder and high priest, Alexander of Abonoteichos.

 According to Lucian, the Paphlagonian Alexander was inspired by snakes held as pets in Macedonia.
 He manufactured metal tablets which he buried at the oracular site of Apollo Pythios in Chalcedon (Istanbul’s Kadıköy district).
 Upon the intended find of the tablets, which proclaimed that Apollo and his son Asclepius would set out and settle down in Abonoteichos, the town’s citizens immediately began to build a temple for their veneration.
 In his hometown, Alexander elaborately staged the birth of a speaking snake whose name was Glycon and claimed to be a son of Apollo and a reincarnation of Asclepius (Neos Asklepios).